Skip to content

 Deciding to add a new piece of technology to your safety protocol is a big step.
 It’s about finding the right fit for your specific environment, your team, and your guests.
 If you're wondering whether a wearable system is the missing piece in your safety puzzle, let's walk through a few key considerations to help you make a confident decision.

-Evaluate Your Current Safety Gaps
+Start by Evaluating Your Current Safety Gaps

 Start with an honest look at your current safety measures.
 Where are the potential weak spots?
 Even with the most vigilant lifeguards, factors like water glare, high traffic, and underwater blind spots can create challenges.
 The safest aquatic facilities recognize that the best approach combines human watchfulness with smart technology.
 A wearable system acts as a constant, attentive partner for your team.
 It provides an extra set of eyes on every swimmer, filling in the gaps that are inherent in any human-only system.
 By using a GUARDian System, you can create a more comprehensive safety net that accounts for the unpredictable nature of a busy pool.

-Prepare Your Staff and Guests
+How to Prepare Your Staff and Guests

 Introducing new technology is as much about people as it is about the hardware.
 Your team needs to feel confident and empowered by the system, not burdened by it.
 The right wearable tech gives lifeguards a powerful tool, offering constant monitoring and instant alerts that help them respond faster.
 When choosing a system, prioritize one that is intuitive and easy to learn.
 A smooth onboarding process ensures your staff can integrate it into their workflow without friction.
 Letting guests know you've invested in advanced protection also builds trust and shows your commitment to their wellbeing.
 Our getting started guide can help you plan a seamless rollout for your team.